Tuition Assistance & Grants

 Each year we determine what the total cost of school operations will be for the following year which is then divided by the number of students attending.
 This is reviewed by our Finance Committee and then our Board of Trustees for final approval.
-For 2023-24 it will cost LCHS $12,350 to educate every child in our building, which through proactive measures we were able to keep the same as the cost in 2022-23 while still providing our teachers a modest raise.
+For 2024-25 it will cost LCHS $12,900 to educate every child in our building, which through proactive measures we were able to only increase $550 from 23-24 while still providing our teachers a modest raise.

 What if I don’t want to share my financial information?

 We understand that no one likes to share personal information, which is why we use a third-party service to provide confidential analysis of all tuition assistance calculations.
 Only the tuition officer, and in the cases of request for reconsideration the president, at Lansing Catholic ever view any financial information provided.

 - What if my tuition assistance application is submitted after March 1, am I eligible for any tuition grants?

 Applications received after that date are NOT eligible for the Diocese of Lansing grants, but are still eligible for some LCHS tuition assistance.